Newton Food Centre is your one-stop food fix near town

 Unit number: #01-28

-Bee Heng has been around since 1930, so you can expect a fine-tuned recipe of flavour-packed popiah ($1.60) that has earned them a loyal following.
+Bee Heng has been around since 1930, so you can expect a fine-tuned recipe of flavour-packed popiah (from $4.40 for two) that has earned them a loyal following.
 The turnip filling packs a punch because it’s simmered in prawn stock, and retains a crunch when you bite into it.
-The rest of the filling is simple – chilli, lettuce, bean sprouts, eggs, shallots and peanuts.
+The rest of the filling is simple—chilli, lettuce, bean sprouts, eggs, shallots and peanuts.
 Overall, this steaming hot popiah is really value for money.

 Unit number: #01-12